 This post may contain affiliate links.

 Have you ever heard of Oobleck?
-Dr. Seuss wrote a fun book titled Bartholomew and the Oobleck.
+The Dr. Seuss book Bartholomew and the Oobleck gave the name to this fun science experiment.
 It’s a silly one that inspired the name of the cornstarch and water slime that everyone loves to make.
 It is a perfect and simple sensory play activity for kids, but it is also a great lesson in science.
 If you want to know how to make Oobleck you have come to the right place!
+Read on to get the oobleck recipe you have been looking for.

 What is Oobleck?

-Oobleck is made of cornstarch and water.
-When you mix the two together it makes a non-newtonian fluid (a liquid that does not flow according to Newton’s law of viscosity).
-When you apply pressure it gets firm, but when you release the pressure it is gooey and liquid.
+Oobleck is a is a non-newtonian fluid made with a mixture of cornstarch and water.
+When you mix the two together it makes the non-newtonian fluid, something that is not really a solid or a liquid.
+When you apply pressure it will stop moving, get firm and behave like a solid, but when you release the pressure it is gooey and behaves like a liquid.
 It is a liquid and a solid at once and it is seriously a ton of fun to play with!
 If you just let your hands sit in the mixture, they will sink in like quicksand.
 And just like quicksand, the more you move, the harder the mixture gets making you even more stuck!
+This stuff is perfect for when you are teaching about states of matter (solids, liquids and gasses).

 Watch How We Played with Oobleck:

 Have you ever wondered how to make Oobleck?
-This oobleck recipe is super simple to make.
+Some call it cornstarch slime, but this is so much easier to make than slime!
+The recipe is super simple to make.
 You need just two ingredients: Cornstarch and Water.

 Mix it in a big bowl and find a place where messy play is a-OK.
 We took ours outside so the kids could get as messy as they wanted and be hosed down after.